-Kre-Alkalyn creatine is a creatine product that is made by Sci-Fit.
-The product contains "buffered creatine" in capsule form that supposedly does not get metabolized by the stomach and arrives to your muscles in its more pure form.
-Unlike most creatine products, Sci-Fit's Kre-Alkalyn Creatine is a patented formula.
+Kre-Alkalyn creatine is a creatine product that contains "buffered creatine" in capsule form that supposedly does not get metabolized by the stomach and arrives to your muscles in its more pure form.
+Unlike most creatine products, Kre-Alkalyn Creatine is a patented formula.
 The American Council on Exercise, or ACE, considers creatine to be well-tolerated and a safer alternative to other performance enhancing drugs.
-Despite this, there are some side effects that you may encounter from taking Kre-Alkalyn Creatine.
+Despite this, there may be some side effects that you may encounter from taking creatine.
 Please consult your physician before taking this or any other dietary supplement.

 Video of the Day

 If you do not drink enough water, you can get dehydrated while taking creatine.
 Dehydration is among the most common side effects of taking creatine.
 MedlinePlus states that creatine products work by having your muscles draw water from other areas of your body.
 Dehydration is particularly a concern for athletes who practice or play in hot climates for long periods of time.
 According to Vanderbilt University, if wrestlers taking creatine attempt to lose weight to make a required weight by using diuretics or not drinking water are subject to severe muscle cramping and dehydration risks.
 The University of Maryland Medical Center states that you should never use diuretics and creatine simultaneously.
 Columbia University reports that your body can handle and process up to 60 cups of water a day, so drinking too much water is usually not an issue.